harshitagg/Balance-It/README.md

 * User feedback, testing and polishing

 ## PM notes by Sohil
-* Implement timer
+* Scoring should be done
-* Moved level design to the next week
+* Win/Loss detection